-As a general rule, a taxable person supplying goods or/ and services is required to be mandatorily registered with the authorities if the aggregate turnover of such taxable person on a Pan-India basis exceeds INR 20 lakhs (approx. USD 27,119) or INR 10 lakhs (approx. USD 13,560), in case of special category states (Manipur, Mizoram, Nagaland and Tripura).
-Certain exceptions are available to this rule.
+As a general rule, a taxable person supplying goods or/ and services is required to be mandatorily registered with the authorities if the aggregate turnover of such taxable person on a pan-India basis exceeds INR 20 lakhs (approx. USD 24,390) or INR 10 lakhs (approx. USD 12,195), in case of special category states (Manipur, Mizoram, Nagaland and Tripura).
+Certain exceptions are available to this rule in the GST laws.

 Further, certain additional category of persons such as persons liable for paying tax under reverse charge, persons engaged in interstate supply of goods etc., are mandatorily required to obtain registration irrespective of the prescribed threshold criterion.

 Certain specific service providers, like suppliers of online content based outside the territory of India, also are mandated to take a special GST registration to perform compliance, if they supply services, to individual non GST registered consumers in India.